mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 The scenarios can be unlimitted depends on your own situation (like below).

 - Overriding the monetary columns conversion into a specific .NET type.
-- Querying a child records of the parent rows.
+- Querying the related child records of the parent rows.
 - Updating a record as a reaction to the transformation.
 - Can be used as trigger.
 - Manually override the default handler for the `Enumerations`.